andrew-malokhatko/newtons_fractal/README.md

 ```

 # Usage
-You can run the program without any arguments:
+You can run the program from the build directory without any arguments:
 ```bash
 ./newtons_fractal
 ```